 How to Setup the Raspberry Pi

 To demonstrate how to use IFTTT to control the GPIO pins of a Raspberry Pi, we will connect an LED to the Raspberry Pi and turn it on and off with a Webhook from IFTTT.
 Using an LED is just a good way to demonstrate.
 Any device controlled by a digital signal could be controlled in this manner.

 Once you have all of the parts, connect the LED to the Raspberry Pi like this:

 How to Setup IFTTT

 Go to the IFTTT website and create an account.

-Once logged in, go to the top right toolbar on your homepage and select create.
+Once you are logged in, go to the top right toolbar on your homepage and select Create.
 This directs you to a page where you can start creating an Applet.

-In Android SMS, choose “New SMS sent matches search.”
-This trigger activates every time you send an SMS on your android device that matches a certain keyword you specify later.
+This trigger activates every time you send an SMS on your Android device that matches a certain keyword you specify later.
 Note that any phone number should work as long as the keyword is in the message.

 Search for the webhooks service.

 Next, specify the type of web request you want to make: